 5. Take a class.
 This is the most obvious method, but it can also be one of the more expensive methods.
 True confession time here: I have never taken a Spanish class.
 Do I want to?
 Absolutely.
 I've just never set aside the time or the money to do it.
 What I can tell you is that you can learn on your own pretty much everything that you would learn in a class.
 The difference is that, without the teacher to guide you, you have to discipline yourself to study.
 That discipline can be extremely difficult, especially when you're plugging through pages and pages of verb conjugations that just don't seem to want to stick in your head.
 So if you have the time an money, I would recommend taking a class.
 Just remember that if a class is not an option for you right now, you can learn in other ways.
 Don't give up.

 6. Join a conversation group in your area.
 This one may not be an option for everyone.
-The town you live in may not have enough people that speak you target language to have a group like this.
+The town you live in may not have enough people who speak your target language to have a group like this.
 And even if they do, finding them may be difficult.
 The first place I would go to find out would be meetup.com.
 You might just find something, and if you do this is a great opportunity to practice what you have learned.

 7. Get a good grammar book.
 These are everywhere, and should be easy to find.
 My main advice here is to be aware of your level.
 If you are just starting out, get a book that clearly states that it teaches basic grammar.
 You don't want to put too many rules into your head all at once because you'll just get confused and won't remember them.